 - How dedicated they are to their audience.

 When Fantasy High ended, people demanded more.
-Brennan, the best DM in the world, in my opinion, came up with a video saying that Season 2 was already shot and while they edit it, a short sidequest will be released.
-That side quest was Escape From The Blood Keep. a six-part adventure that was shot in one weekend, which introduced new characters via other cast members and guests.
+Brennan, the best DM in the world (in my opinion), came up with a video saying that Dropout already shot season 2, and while they edit it, a short sidequest will be released.
+That side quest was Escape From The Blood Keep.
+They shot a six-part adventure in one weekend, introducing new characters via other cast members and guests.

 While Escape From The Blood Keep lasted only six weeks, it was still a breather.
-There is truly something profound seeing people act out D&D characters around the table.
+There is something profound about seeing people act out D&D characters around the table.

-Each episode is about two hours and it flies by.
+Each episode is about two hours, and it flies by very quickly.

 More ‘Produced With Love’ Please

-The thing I like the most about Dropout in general and Dimension 20 in particular, is that they make what they love to see.
-There are no ads involved, no shady promises behind the scenes, no handshakes in the dark.
-This is a fun streaming service.
+The thing I like the most about Dropout in general and Dimension 20, in particular, is that they make what they love to see.
+There are no ads involved, no shady promises behind the scenes, and no handshakes in the dark.
+Dropout is a fun streaming service.

 Fucking finally, am I right?

-There is a show on Dropout called Troopers and it’s a parody about the Star Wars universe.
-It’s a fully realized storyline with characters and plot that is so fun to watch and full of humor.
+There is a show on Dropout called Troopers, and it’s a parody of the Star Wars universe.
+It’s a fully realized storyline with characters and a plot that is so fun to watch and full of humor.
 I can guarantee that the only place you may have found something like that is YouTube.
 The episodes are only a few minutes each.

-That’s only one example of the things that Dropout publishes besides the amazing Dimension 20 shows.
+That’s only one example of what Dropout publishes besides the incredible Dimension 20 shows.

 The Unsleeping City Is Set In New York

-Brennan Famously loves New York and you can see it from the way he narrates the story.
-It’s not just a setting, this person lived in the city and shares unique anecdotes because of that.
+Brennan Famously loves New York, and you can see it from how he narrates the story.
+It’s not just a setting.
+This person lived in the city and shares unique anecdotes because of that.

-Besides, when you play a D&D campaign and you’re in a city on the Sword Coast, you’re imagining one thing.
-But, when you’re playing a D&D campaign set in NYC and you’ve been to New York in the past, you’re revisiting it.
+Besides, when you play a D&D campaign and you’re in a city on the Sword Coast, you imagine one thing.
+But, when you’re playing a D&D campaign set in NYC, and you’ve been to New York in the past, you’re revisiting it.
 It’s more a memory than a fantasy.

-The scenery is one thing but the cast created some diverse and interesting entourage of characters.
+The scenery is one thing, but the cast created a diverse and exciting entourage of characters.

 The Characters Are So Interesting And Diverse

 The characters in the show are a great conduit to describe the diversity of New york.
-Pete, one of the main characters, is a transgender man who just went through his Top surgery a while ago and enjoys lots of Mushrooms.
+One of the main characters, Pete, is a transgender man who went through his Top surgery a while ago and now enjoys lots of Mushrooms daily.

-Kugrash is a rat druid who is taking care of the invisible people of society.
+Kugrash is a rat druid who takes care of the invisible people of society.
 He gives food to poor people and can talk to animals.

-Ricky is a firefighter Paladin who is a really cool dude with some selfie issues.
+Ricky is a firefighter Paladin, a cool jock with some selfie issues.
 He’s the lawful good of the game, I guess.

 Misty Moore is a fucking Broadway star Bard and is mysterious in more ways than one.

 Last but not least, Kingston.
-The incredible dude who takes care of magic ailments and gives his mom’s food to other people while he takes care of the sick in both The Unsleeping City and New York.
+The incredible dude takes care of magic ailments and gives his mom’s food to other people while caring for the sick in both The Unsleeping City and New York.

-These characters are awesome and I can’t wait to see what they weave together.
+These characters are fantastic, and I can’t wait to see what they weave together.

 We Should Support More Shows Like This

-I don’t want to watch shows that were sponsored by some product company and have ads before, after or in-between.
+I don’t want to watch shows sponsored by some product company and have ads before, after, or in-between.
 I want the real deal.
 So far, Dimension 20 doesn’t disappoint.